huangli712/iQIST/docs/src/ch04/in_hfqmc.md

 The *solver.hfqmc.in* file shares the same format with the *solver.ctqmc.in* file.
 See [solver.ctqmc.in](in_ctqmc.md) for more details.

-> NOTE:
+!!! warning

-> The quantum impurity solver will not check whether the settings in the *solver.hfqmc.in* file is reasonable and correct.
+    The quantum impurity solver will not check whether the settings in the *solver.hfqmc.in* file is reasonable and correct.
 It is the user's responsibility.

 **Code**